MatthewCAlbert/myanimelist/README.md

 # About
 A PHP web application to create your own custom anime list.
 Btw, this is an online application, so make sure you're online.
 Created on June 2018.
-Build using MySQL, PHP, Javascript(ES6), jQuery, Bootstrap 4, Font Awesome 5.
+Build using MySQL, PHP, Javascript(ES6), jQuery, Bootstrap 4, Font Awesome 5, Slick.JS (http://kenwheeler.github.io/slick) .
 Tested smoothly on Chrome Version 67.0.3396.87 (Official Build) (64-bit).

 # Features
 - Add, search, edit your list ( anime, episodes, and character ).
 - A movie player, create your own anime library, so make sure episode link you've inserted is a valid playable .mp4 videos.
 - Responsive mobile website, unlike MAL ofc.
 And lightweight.
+- Responsive mobile website and lightweight.
+- Choose to make your list private or not.
+- Member and Admin account.

 # Design
 You know it, it's from (http://www.myanimelist.net) MyAnimeList.net website lol.